gshumkov/stenglein-lab-read_preprocessing/README.md

 - Quality assessment of input reads with FASTQC.
 - Trimming of adapter and low quality bases with cutadapt.
-- A second pass to remove any reads containing kmers matching Illumina adapters using BBDuk made it past cutadapt filtering.
+- A second adapter trimming step using bbduk (in case any adapter sequences made it past cutadapt)
-- Optional [removal](#Optional_deduplication) of duplicate reads or read pairs.
+- Optional [removal](#Optional-deduplication) of duplicate reads or read pairs.
 - Quality assessment of trimmed reads with FASTQC.
 - Counting of reads at each step
 - MultiQC report